 Robbie (he/him) is a sophomore at UC Berkeley and studies psychology.
 He likes to meet new people and has a lot of fun working with Lean On Me.

-Sophia (she/her) is a second-year molecular and cell biology major with an immunology concentration.
+Sophia (she/her) is a second-year molecular and cell biology major, concentrating in immunology and molecular medicine.
 She enjoys going on hikes, running, drinking boba, and hanging out with her dogs in her free time.

 Leah is a senior studying Data Science & Psychology.
 She is originally from Los Angeles and enjoys good food, friendly dogs, and long naps.
 Outside of that, she is also an academic caseworker in the Student Advocate's Office and a research assistant for a Berkeley psychology lab.